5 Football Teams that went the Whole Season Unbeaten

 Between 1994 and 1996 Ajax’s golden generation put together a 52 game unbeaten streak which included scooping every trophy in their path.
 With the likes of Davids, Seedorf, Kluivert, the De Boer brothers, Edwin Van Der Sar, Jari Litmanen, the list is endless, it was a once in a lifetime coming together of footballing geniuses.

 Yes, Arsene Wenger’s Invincibles.
-A truly great team that went unbeaten in the 2003/04 season, and in truly sweet and fateful turn of events for Gunners fans, won the league title at White Hart Lane of all places.
+A truly great team that went unbeaten in the 2003/04 season, and in a truly sweet and fateful turn of events for Gunners fans, won the league title at White Hart Lane of all places.
 A team of Keown, Campbell, Viera, Pires, Bergkamp and Henry could play you off the park, they didn’t mind the ugly stuff either.

 Ok maybe not the most competitive of seasons to go unbeaten in, but, not losing in 69 matches takes some doing, even at Sunday league level.
 Between May 2016 and December 2017, Celtic swept aside everyone in their path and they played some pretty fantastic football along the way.